viswanadh05/IEDigital-PACMAN/README.md

   HTML5, CSS3, Javascript and JQuery Libraries

 ## Game description
+There are no other obstructions on the grid.Pacman is free to roam around the surface of the grid, but must be prevented from moving off the grid.
+Any movement that would result in Pacman moving off the grid must be prevented, however further valid movement commands must still be allowed.

 * Application is built with 5 x 5 grid and simulating pacman moving in the grid.
 * There are no obstructions on the grid.
 * Application is created to take and read the instructions in the form of commands.